 Mia-Meshell returned to the gym at Cardinal Gymnastics during the summer of 2018.
 Mia started back as a coach for recreational classes while testing the waters at open gym to rebuild her stamina and to see if she still had it.
 She discovered that she missed the gym and her competitive spirit made her yearn to win again.
 Mia competed her first meet back as a Level 9 at the Tim Weaver Battlefield Invitational earning 1st Place for Vault, 2nd Place for Floor, 3rd Place for Beam and 1st Place AA.

 After years of training and competing, Mia finally made it to Level 10.
 She competed her first meet at the 2018 Christmas On The Chesapeake Invitational earning 4th Place for Vault and the AA.
 Mia-Meshell not only has the heart of a champion; she is a champion.
 Her work ethic and tenacious spirit has caused her to defy odds and soar above.
 Along with being a champion, she is a daughter, the youngest of her two siblings BriAna and GiAnni, and the proud sibling of two puppies affectionately name Thailand and Tokyo.
-Mia is currently an 11th grader and will be a level 10 gymnast this season.
-We look forward to her having another amazing season.
+Mia is currently a Senior in Fairfax County, Virginia.